The Buffalo News: History

 The Buffalo News had published three morning editions (Western New York, Final and Niagara) that appeared online at BuffaloNews.com, reaching over 400,000 readers, across eight counties each day.
 These separate editions were eliminated in 2018 and consolidated into a single Final edition, in response to a newsprint shortage.

-The News Designated Market Area had the largest adult population in upstate New York.
-Counties in total circulation area: New York - Allegany, Cattaraugus, Chautauqua, Chemung, Erie, Genesee, Livingston, Monroe, Niagara, Ontario, Steuben, Wyoming; Pennsylvania - Cameron, Erie, McKean, Potter, Warren.

 The newspaper founded and owned the WBEN television and radio stations, which are now WIVB (Channel 4), WBEN (930), WYRK (106.5) and WBKV (102.5), respectively.
 The radio stations are now owned by other companies, but in 2014, WIVB came back under partial co-ownership with the News when Buffett's Media General merged with the WIVB parent company, LIN Media.

 On January 29, 2020, the News reported it was being sold along – with the rest of Berkshire Hathaway's newspaper portfolio – to Lee Enterprises, an Iowa-based owner of 50 newspapers that has had significant ties to Berkshire Hathaway since 2012 and had operated Berkshire Hathaway's other newspapers since 2018.
 In September 2024, ten jobs were eliminated from the newsroom which has an estimated 55 positions.

-On November 3, 2025, the News moved to a six day printing schedule, eliminating its printed Monday edition.
+On November 3, 2025, the News moved to a six day print schedule, eliminating its Monday print edition.